mcmtilman/Rules/README.md

 ### Example

-Suppose that the engine has only one rule R registered with, say, path ["a", "b", "c"].
+Suppose that the engine has only one rule R registered with path ["a", "b", "c"].

 Looking up a rule for path ["a", "b", "c", "d"] results in rule R when using longest prefix matching, but no rule when using exact match.
-Looking up a rule for path ["a", "b", "c"] results in rule R, regardless of the strategy,
+Looking up a rule for path ["a", "b", "c"] results in rule R, regardless of the strategy.

 # Rule DSL and function builders